kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 - `COLLECTION_TYPE`
   - What is the predominant source of the data
     - Survey: data that is collected by 'survey' methodology
-    - First-hand: closest source of the data
+    - First-hand: it is the closest source of the data
     - Aggregation: the source just presents the information which comes from a third party
     - Search engine